Public Sector Apprenticeships Target

 Maidstone Borough Council has recently reported back to central government its progress towards meeting the target for the 2019/2020 year, and we are delighted to report that we are employing 2.41% of our headcount and apprentices

-The Council continues to recruit and support apprentices; at the time of publishing this update there were 3 apprenticeship opportunities being advertised, in addition to those already employed within the Council.
-It is expected to maintain these posts as apprenticeship posts going forward.
+The Council continues to recruit and support apprentices; there are currently 5 apprentices employed by the Council.
 The Council also has a strategy to review posts when they become vacant to consider whether they could be made apprenticeship posts, to open up further opportunities.

 In the past, the Council has found recruiting new apprentices a challenge, which we believe is because of the variety of post-16 opportunities there are available in the Maidstone area, from local employers in terms of apprentices, and schools and colleges for those who prefer to remain in education.
-To counter this, the Council has raised its payscale for apprentices, from the apprentice minimum wage to the national minimum wage, in the hope of attracting more applicants to its vacancies.
+To counter this, the Council raised its pay scale for apprentices in 2018, from the apprentice minimum wage to the national minimum wage, in the hope of attracting more applicants to its vacancies.

 In addition, the Council has also offered apprenticeship training to existing employees to support upskilling our own workforce, and provide opportunities for progression that we might not otherwise have been able to afford to.